-Who fasts to legitimize highly processed junk food will miss out on results.
+Those who fast to legitimize highly processed junk food will miss results.

 If exceptions do not become the rule, they can be justifiable.
-With this in mind, you can use 36-hour fasts to recover from them in no time.
+With this in mind, you can use 36-hour fasts to recover from them quickly.

 How to Break an Intermittent Fast

 Breaking 16/8 intermittent fasting doesn’t have to be a drama.
-In the first week, avoid dairy products, nuts, and raw cruciferous plants.
+Avoid dairy products, nuts, and raw cruciferous plants in the first week.

 After that, your body will gradually adjust to the fact that you don’t eat breakfast until noon.
-Therefore, there should be enough digestive enzymes, and you will eventually break the fast with regular food.
+Therefore, there should be enough digestive enzymes; you will eventually break the fast with regular food.